povzayd/t0xyn/README.md

 🧪 Performance Note

-✅ This tool was tested with a names.txt file containing 14k search terms.
+✅ This tool was tested with a names.txt file containing 14k search terms[Region specific!!].
 ⛔ After that point, the API rate-limited further requests.
 [After 917333 lines.
 Means approx. 91733 users were scrapped]
 👉 Suggestion: Add delays or rotate proxies if you plan on scraping at scale.